 Loving and caring for a person with memory loss means adapting to ongoing change and losses.
-For those with Alzheimer's and related dementia, each day is filled with unfamiliar routines and people.
+For those with Alzheimer’s and related dementia, each day can be filled with unfamiliar routines and people.

 Lydia’s House at Mennonite Village was created to give residents a safe, nurturing home where they feel accepted and their physical, social, emotional, and spiritual needs are met.

 Neighborhood A serves residents in the early to middle stages of Alzheimer’s disease or related dementia.
 Neighborhood B serves residents in the middle to later stages of memory loss.
 Each neighborhood has ten private bedrooms, two semi-private bedrooms, a large living room, a kitchen, dining area, and laundry facilities.